“Una pikin”: Nicki Minaj “paras” for Davido in pidgin over their new song

-Video As Nicki Minaj Threatens Davido in Pidgin Over Their New Song, He Reacts: “I Come in Peace”
+Video As Nicki Minaj Teases Davido in Pidgin Over Their New Song, He Reacts: “I Come in Peace”

 - International music diva Nicki Minaj drove fans into a frenzy with a light-hearted social media bant she had with Davido